On this page

 Each certificate in the bundle must be preceded by the -----BEGIN CERTIFICATE----- header and ended by the -----END CERTIFICATE----- footer.

 The order of the certificates in the chain file is important for clients to fully verify the server certificate.
-The chain file must start with the server certificate, followed by the intermediate CA certificates, and end with the root CA certificate.
+The chain file must start with the CA-signed certificate, followed by the intermediate CA certificates, and end with the root CA certificate.

 -----BEGIN CERTIFICATE-----